Family and Kids Activities Archives

 Moving abroad with your children?
-Keep the whole family entertained in your new home with these expat-friendly family and kids activities in Germany:
+Keep the whole family entertained in your new home with these expat-friendly family and kids activities in Spain:

-Ticketmaster is an online ticketing platform.
-They have tickets for every taste, from top-tier soccer matches to Disney-themed musicals and everything in between.
-So, whether you want tickets for a cup final or a comedy gig, you’ll find them on Ticketmaster.
+entradas.com is a Spanish ticket-selling website.
+They offer tickets to a wide variety of events, including concerts, shows, movies, childrens’ events, theme parks, museums, and more.
+Check their website to discover events in your area.
+Find your next great day or night out with entradas.com.

+Kids in Madrid is an online resource for parents living in the Spanish capital.
+The site has a wealth of knowledge on where to eat, shop, play, and much more with kids in Madrid.
+Get all the tips and tricks you need to make your child(ren) enjoy their brand new home in Spain.

 The World Association of Girl Guides & Girl Scouts is the international home of the girl guides and scouts.
 The volunteer movement has been empowering girls and young women for over 100 years.
 The group is present throughout the world, so search online for your nearest group.